raylaijh/raylaijh.github.io.test/_posts/2020-07-27-vault-certmanager-ocp.md

 ## Prerequisites

-The following are required prior to the setup
+The following are required prior to the setup:

   * Running OpenShift cluster
   * Helm CLI installed (Refer [here][helm-ocp-install] to learn how to install Helm CLI on OpenShift 4)